worldbank/repkit/src/mdhlp/repadolog.md

 # Options

 __using__ is used to use another _stata.trk_ file than the one currently active.
 This is an advanced use case and this is expected to be rarely used.
-See the command {browse "https://worldbank.github.io/repkit/reference/repado.html":repado} for how to change which folder to use as the current PLUS folder and thereby change which is the current _stata.trk_ file used.
+See the command [repado](https://worldbank.github.io/repkit/reference/repado.html) for how to change which folder to use as the current PLUS folder and thereby change which is the current _stata.trk_ file used.

 __**d**etail__ generates a more detailed report.
 The default is to generate a report where each row represents a package where all commands in this package is listed in a column.
 When this option is used each row is a command.
 The same package meta data is included regardless if this option is used or not.
 However, command specific meta data is only included if this option is used.

 __**save**csv__ is used to save the report generated in a CSV file to disk.
 Unless `csvpath()` is also used, the report is saved in the same location as the _stata.trk_ file.
 If `csvpath()` is used, then this option is redundant.
+The report is always overwritten if it already exists.

-__**csv**path(_string_)__ is used to specify the location and name of the CSV file where the report will be saved to disk.
+__**csv**path__(_string_) is used to specify the location and name of the CSV file where the report will be saved to disk.
+The report is always overwritten if it already exists.

 __**qui**etly__ is used to suppress showing the report in Stata's result window.